What’s postmenopausal bleeding?

 Treatment depends on the cause of the bleeding, on whether bleeding is heavy, and if additional symptoms are present.
 In some cases, bleeding may require no treatment.
 In other situations where cancer has been ruled out, treatment may include the following:

 - Estrogen creams: Your doctor may prescribe estrogen cream if your bleeding is due to thinning and atrophy of your vaginal tissues.

 - Polyp removal: Polyp removal is a surgical procedure.

-- Progestin: Progestin is a hormone replacement.
+- Progestin: Progestin is a hormone replacement therapy.
 Your doctor may recommend it if your endometrial tissue is overgrown.
 Progestin can decrease the overgrowth of tissue and reduce bleeding.

 - Hysterectomy: Bleeding that cannot be treated in less invasive ways may require a hysterectomy.
 During a hysterectomy, your doctor will remove the patient’s uterus.
 The procedure may be done laparoscopically or through conventional abdominal surgery.

-If bleeding is due to cancer, treatment will depend on the type of cancer and how advanced it is.
+If bleeding is due to cancer, treatment will depend on the type of cancer and its stage.
 Common treatment for endometrial or cervical cancer includes surgery, chemotherapy, and radiation therapy.

-Postmenopausal bleeding is successfully treated in many cases.
-If your bleeding is due to cancer, the prognosis depends on the type of cancer and stage at which it was diagnosed.
-The five-year survival rate is about 95 percent when endometrial cancer is detected early and has not spread (Medline Plus).
+Postmenopausal bleeding is often successfully treated.
+If your bleeding is due to cancer, the outlook depends on the type of cancer and stage at which it was diagnosed.
+The five-year survival rate is about